• THE LAW THAT CONTROLS ALL PARTICLE INTERACTIONS IS THIS:

 • Every symmetry of physics laws leads to a conservation law, and every conservation law arises from a symmetry in the laws of physics.

-• Symmetry is the casual structure built into the creation module.
-The creation module has a two-way arrow of time that is built into it.
-All current information is always passed back into the versatile storage unit.
-These informational totals can’t be changed or deleted.
+• Symmetry is the casual structure built into the creation module, which has a two-way arrow of time.
+All current information is always passed back into the versatile storage unit, and these informational totals can’t be changed or deleted.
+The subatomic quantum system is a duplicate of the macro quantum system.
+The two systems interact on a binary basis.

 • The triune combined functions of consciousness, quantum gravity, and quantum entanglement act as one from the underside of the fabric of space-time.